How are we supporting teachers with artificial intelligence?

 We’ve created a helpful video, less than 10 minutes long, which gives you an overview of AI in education.
 This covers the basics of what AI is, how it can be used in assessments, and what you as teachers are expected to do.
 It’s a useful foundation to ensure you can get the most from our other AI support content.

-We’ve already run a webinar, led by experts from our subject advisor, policy, and compliance teams, which took a more detailed look at AI use in assessments.
+We’ve already run several general webinars, led by experts from our subject advisor, policy, and compliance teams.
+The first took a more detailed look at AI use in assessments.
 This included looking at the current guidance and what schools are expected to do, as well as tips on tackling AI malpractice concerns.
 Watch the recording of the AI webinar.

 What other guidance should I be aware of?